pocketgems/dynamodb/docs/dynamodb.md

 #### Lazy Filter
-The term "lazy filter" comes from the fact that filters on non-key fields are applied after items are read from the database and before they're returned to the machine running application code.
+The term "lazy filter" comes from the fact that filters on non-key fields are applied after rows are read from the database and before they're returned to the machine running application code.
 Lazy filter is disallowed by default since they lead to increased cost (additional data is read from the database) compared to querying against purposefully setup Indexes.